Creating Diverse and Inclusive Workplaces

 Access a Larger Labour Market

-With the retirement of baby boomers, more women are needed to meet market labour shortages.
+With the retirement of baby boomers, more women and minorities are needed to meet market labour shortages.

 Increase Revenue and Productivity

 Research shows more women in the workforce leads to less turnover, greater care and maintenance of equipment, less risk taking decisions, greater understanding of stakeholder concerns.

 Position your organization as a leader in understanding social issues of today and the betterment of society as a whole.
 Valuing diversity & inclusion in the workplace creates a beacon for top talent.

 Create an Inclusive & Diverse Workplace – Training Package